core2000-eU/BasicMemManip/README.md

 [Supporters](#now-for-the-boring-part) and contributors are welcome any day of the week :)

 ## Fast track
-Install with `pip install BasicMemManip`, then import with `import BasicMemManip` and use example file [`/samples/BasicMemManip_sample1.py`](https://github.com/core2000-eU/BasicMemManip/blob/main/samples/BasicMemManip_sample1.py) (GitHub) as documentation and reference.
+Install with `pip install BasicMemManip`; import into your project with `import BasicMemManip`; and/or download, open and run example file [`/samples/BasicMemManip_sample1.py`](https://github.com/core2000-eU/BasicMemManip/blob/main/samples/BasicMemManip_sample1.py) from GitHub as documentation and reference.

 ## Basics
 **Compatibility**  in short: Windows and Unix-like on Python 3+.